droonga/droonga.org/tutorial/1.0.9/add-replica/index.md

 ### Unjoin an existing replica from the cluster

-To remove a replica from an existing cluster, you just run the `droonga-engine-unjoin` command on any existing node in the cluster, in the directory the `catalog.json` is located, like:
+To remove a replica from an existing cluster, you just run the `droonga-engine-unjoin` command on any existing node in the cluster, like:

 ~~~
 (on node0)
-$ droonga-engine-unjoin --host=node2
+$ droonga-engine-unjoin --host=node2 \
+                        --receiver-host=node0
+Start to unjoin a node node2
+                    by node0 (this host)

 Unjoining replica from the cluster...
 ...
 Done.
 ~~~

- * You must specify the host name or the IP address of an existing node to be removed from the cluster, via the `--host` option.
+ * You must specify the host name (or the IP address) of an existing node to be removed from the cluster, via the `--host` option.
- * You must run the command in the directory `catalog.json` is located, or specify path to the directory via the `--base-dir` option.
+ * You must specify the host name (or the IP address) of the working machine via the `--receiver-host` option.

 Then the specified node automatically unjoins from the cluster, and all nedes' `catalog.json` are also updated.
 Now, the node has been successfully unjoined from the cluster.